The acupuncture points on the DU meridian are fantastic for treating back and spine issues. I wonder if those are the points I received as a child…

 • Tonifies Kd Yang and strengthen the back.

-• Expels external Wind and relieve febrile diseases.
+• Expels external Wind and relieves febrile diseases.

-• Subdues internal Wind for tremors, dizziness, convulsions.
+• Subdues internal Wind for tremors, dizziness, and convulsions.

-• Nourishes the Spine for stiff spine, and the Brain for poor memory.
+• Nourishes the Spine for a stiff spine, and the Brain for poor memory.

-• Helps both male and female reproductive system.
+• Helps both the male and female reproductive system.

 • Helps calm the mind.